Erriez/ErriezTimestamp/README.md

 # Timestamp measuring library for Arduino

-This is a timestamp library to measure execution durations in microseconds or milliseconds resolution.
+This is a timestamp library for Arduino to measure execution durations in microseconds or milliseconds resolution.

 ## Hardware
-Any Arduino board.
+Any Arduino / ESP8266 board.

 ## Usage